 Field-hunting tip

-Look in hydrothermal veins, contact metamorphic deposits country — that is the host setting where gudmundite typically forms.
+Look in hydrothermal veins, contact metamorphic deposits country, the host setting where gudmundite typically forms.
 If you start seeing arsenopyrite, galena, sphalerite in float, you are in the right ground.
 Field specimens usually show a massive, granular, or rarely as distinct prismatic crystals habit, so train your eye for that shape before scanning the outcrop.